-Navigating the local impacts of the evolving and dynamic nature of the COVID-19 pandemic, we worked with Transport to implement measures that ensured customers continued to feel safe and comfortable on the network.
+Navigating the local impacts of the COVID-19 pandemic, we worked with Transport to implement measures that ensured customers continued to feel safe and comfortable on the network.

 This included:

 - assessing service levels through on-site surveillance and utilisation of capacity loading in real-time applications, in order to dynamically increase or reduce services, allowing for social distancing - deploying additional cleaning services and hand sanitisation units across the network to mitigate the risks of COVID-19 and assure customers of the cleanliness of the network.